rust-lang/rfcs/text/3729-sized-hierarchy.md

 - Consider allowing associated type bounds to be relaxed over an edition.
     - i.e. `type Output: if_rust_2021(Sized) + NewAutoTrait` or something like that,
       out of scope for this RFC.
+- Consider allowing traits to relax their bounds and having their implementor have stricter bounds - this would enable traits and implementations to migrate towards more relaxed bounds.
+    - This would be unintuitive to callers but would not break existing code.

 ## externref
 [externref]: #externref

-Another compelling feature that requires extensions to Rust's sizedness traits to fully support is wasm's `externref`. `externref` types are opaque types that cannot be put in memory [^9]. `externref`s are used as abstract handles to resources in the host environment of the wasm program, such as a JavaScript object.
+Another compelling feature that requires extensions to Rust's sizedness traits to fully support is wasm's `externref`. `externref` types are opaque types that cannot be put in memory [^10]. `externref`s are used as abstract handles to resources in the host environment of the wasm program, such as a JavaScript object.
 Similarly, when targetting some GPU IRs (such as SPIR-V), there are types which are opaque handles to resources (such as textures) and these types, like wasm's `externref`, cannot be put in memory.

-[^9]: When Rust is compiled to wasm, we can think of the memory of the Rust program as being backed by something like a `[u8]`, `externref`s exist outside of that `[u8]` and there is no way to put an `externref` into this memory, so it is impossible to have a reference or pointer to a `externref`. `wasm-bindgen` currently supports `externref`
+[^10]: When Rust is compiled to wasm, we can think of the memory of the Rust program as being backed by something like a `[u8]`, `externref`s exist outside of that `[u8]` and there is no way to put an `externref` into this memory, so it is impossible to have a reference or pointer to a `externref`. `wasm-bindgen` currently supports `externref`